hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     The 'power_pitzer_orderN' excitation generator uses precalculated weights and unlike 'power_pitzer', it also samples i and j with weighted probabilities.
 It also samples single excitations in a weighted manner.
+    This excitation generator can be useful in single-referenced systems when doing CCMC especially where the basis set size gets too big for 'power_pitzer_orderM' and 'heat_bath_uniform'.

     In the case of the UEG, the 'power_pitzer' excitation generator pre-calculates Power-Pitzer like weights for the selecting of orbital a. i and j are selected like